HarlemSquirrel/HarlemSquirrel.github.io/_posts/2019-09-04-determining-active-directory-account-status-with-ruby.markdown

 514
 ```

 Most of the time we see either 512 or 514 as the integer value for this attribute.
-We can conver the other way as well from integer (base 10) back to hexidecimal (base 16).
+We can conver the other way as well from integer (base 10) back to hexadecimal (base 16).

 ```ruby
 512.to_s(16)